Phil Collins

-Philip David Charles Collins (born 30 January 1951) is an English singer, drummer, songwriter, record producer and actor.
-He was the drummer and later became the lead singer of the rock band Genesis and had a successful solo career, achieving three UK number-one singles and seven US number-one singles as a solo artist.
-In total, his work with Genesis, other artists and solo resulted in more US top-40 singles than any other artist throughout the 1980s.
-His most successful singles from the period include "In the Air Tonight", "Against All Odds (Take a Look at Me Now)", "One More Night", "Sussudio", "Another Day in Paradise", "Two Hearts" and "I Wish It Would Rain Down".
+Philip David Charles Collins (born 30 January 1951) is an English singer, drummer, songwriter, record producer, and actor.
+He is best known as the drummer and later lead vocalist of the rock band Genesis, and for his highly successful career as a solo artist.
+Between 1982 and 1990, Collins achieved three UK and seven US number-one singles as a solo performer.
+His work with Genesis, his solo material, and collaborations with other prominent musicians resulted in more US top-40 singles than any other artist during the 1980s.